What is Long Unwinding: Is Long Unwinding Good or Bad?

 Market Stability Impact

-• A temporary correction or a trend reversal in the price of the underlying asset.
+• A temporary correction or a trend reversal in the underlying asset’s price.

 • A change in the market sentiment from bullish to bearish or neutral.